 constantly connected to the rest of the world — and that can understandably be a bit distracting.

 Psychology Today explains, smartphones can prevent people from achieving "flow," which is “a state in which we are fully absorbed by an activity, forgetting about space and time, whilst being very productive.”
 Research suggests that interruptions as short as 2.8 seconds — about the time it takes to read a push notification — could disrupt that flow of concentration, so try tucking your phone somewhere out of sight if you really want to focus.
-Oleh Shlepchenko/Shutterstock
+5 Not Taking Breaks Oleh Shlepchenko/Shutterstock

 If you think you're doing yourself a favor by staying glued to your desk all day and not taking a break, think again.
 Taking regular breaks throughout the day can actually help improve your concentration and engagement.
 According to